xlang-ai/Spider2/README.md

 # 📋 Leaderboard Submission

 We only release the gold answer of about partial examples of Spider 2.0, Spider 2.0-Lite and Spider 2.0-Snow.
-You must follow this [submission guidance](https://docs.google.com/document/d/1sCobAqJZcko-Vl3biOycwvCIR7kTwBPrhsgVfvaX1Fg/edit?usp=sharing) to get your score on Spider 2.0 FULL dataset.
+You must follow this [submission guidance](https://docs.google.com/document/d/1sCobAqJZcko-Vl3biOycwvCIR7kTwBPrhsgVfvaX1Fg/edit?usp=sharing) to upload your score to leaderboard.
-For submission, provide a clear README, compressed code that passes your dev evaluation, any additional API keys required, and a report of prompt token counts for cost estimation.
-Usually, we will return your results in 10 days!

 # 🙇‍♂️ Acknowledgement